gyroflow/gyroflow-docs/docs/index.md

 # Welcome to the Gyroflow Docs!

+! warning

+	this site is under construction.
+Please go to [gyroflow.xyz](gyroflow.xyz) for now

 Here you can find information about setup and configuration of the Gyroflow stabilization software.

 ![!](assets/images/gyroflow_screenshot.jpg){ width="100%" }